pardot/marketing-cloud-account-engagement-for-wordpress/tags/1.1.0/README.txt

 Two simple shortcodes are available for use.

-== Form Shortcode ==
+= Form Shortcode =

 `[pardot-form id="{Form ID}" title="{Form Name}"]`

 Use `[pardot-form]` with at least the `id` parameter.
 You can also include the `title` parameter that is included when using the toolbar button, but it's not required for display.
 For instance, `[pardot-form id="1" title="Title"]` renders my Pardot form with an ID of 1.

-== Dynamic Content Shortcode ==
+= Dynamic Content Shortcode =

 `[pardot-dynamic-content id="{Dynamic Content ID}" default="{Non-JavaScript Content}"]`

 Use `[pardot-dynamic-content]` with at least the `id` parameter.

 The `default` parameter is used for accessibility.
-Whatever is placed here is wrapped in `<noscript>` tags and is shown only to users who have JavaScript disabled.
-By default, it will automatically be your "Default Content" as designated in Pardot.
-So,

-`[pardot-dynamic-content id="1" default="My default content."]`

-would render something like:

-`<script type="text/javascript" src="http://go.pardot.com/dcjs/99999/99/dc.js"></script><noscript>My default content.</noscript>`

-...which would show the dynamic content to users with JavaScript enabled, and 'My default content' to users with it disabled.
-Note that, due to the way the WordPress Visual Editor works, HTML tags for the parameter will be URL encoded to avoid strange formatting.
+Whatever is placed here is wrapped in `<noscript>` tags and is shown to users who have JavaScript disabled.
+In most cases, you should use whatever you're using as your default content in the Dynamic Content itself.
+So, `[pardot-dynamic-content id="1" default="My default content."]` would render something like: `<script type="text/javascript" src="http://go.pardot.com/dcjs/99999/99/dc.js"></script><noscript>My default content.</noscript>`, which would show the dynamic content to users with JavaScript enabled, and 'My default content' to users with it disabled.

 = How do I change my campaign? =